 As there wasn’t a lot of room in this garden for a pond, I chose a columnar basalt fountain that spills over into decorative rocks.
 It is called a disappearing fountain because the water disappears into the rocks, which disguise a basin below that holds the water and the pump.
 It was a fairly simple project to install, although it took some time and there was a lot of heavy lifting.
 It’s a great workout if your back can handle it.
 If you want the glory but not the grunt work, have someone dig out the hole for you.
 You can then set up the fountain easily and plant the garden.
 Get someone to help with the rocks if they are too heavy, or work on them in stages.
 Even the electrical work was a snap!
 I’ll take you through the steps so you can design and install a disappearing fountain in your own garden.

 I must take a moment to thank Aquascape for providing the fountain supplies.
-The content, design, and installation instructions come from the DIY team here at Garden Therapy: me, my husband, my son, and our handy garden helper, Anna.
-Here is a time-lapse version of the installation process:
+The content, design, and installation instructions come from the DIY team here at Garden Therapy.

 How to Install a Disappearing Fountain

 - Large AquaBasin® (45″ x 45″ x 14″)

 - Hand truck

 - 36” Basalt Fountain

 - Aquascape LED Garden and Pond 3 Light Kit

 - 1/4 to 1/2 Yard of 2”-6” Bulk River Stones